 The National Park Service team at Ebey’s Landing includes two permanent staff - Roy Zipp, Operations Manager for the Reserve/Superintendent of NPS-owned assets; and Scott Swenson, Lead Historic Preservationist.

 This team is responsible for maintenance, preservation and management of 413 acres of NPS-owned land including twelve historic structures, trails, landscapes, utility systems, and related assets.

 Working through the Trust Board, the team provides technical assistance to private landowners on historic preservation throughout the Reserve.
 Beyond the Reserve boundaries, the team provides training, technical help, and hands-on preservation assistance to other NPS units and various federal, state and local municipalities.

 Trust Board of Ebey's Landing National Historical Reserve

 The Trust Board is a nine-member body made up of local citizens and government appointees.
 Members serve four year terms and represent all levels of state and local government.
-The Trust Board staff at Ebey’s Landing include three permanent staff - Kristen Griffin, Reserve Manager; Sarah Steen, Preservation Coordinator, and Carol Castellano, Office Administrator.
+The Trust Board staff at Ebey’s Landing include three permanent staff - the Reserve Manager; the Preservation Coordinator, and the Office Administrator.